JabRef/user-documentation/en/collect/jabref-browser-extension.md

    * `/Library/Application Support/Google/Chrome/NativeMessagingHosts/org.jabref.jabref.json` to install with admin rights for all users
    * `~/Library/Application Support/Google/Chrome/NativeMessagingHosts/org.jabref.jabref.json` to install without admin rights for the current user

+    3.c Edge: If it's not auto-installed for you, download [org.jabref.jabref.json](https://raw.githubusercontent.com/JabRef/jabref/master/buildres/mac/native-messaging-host/chromium/org.jabref.jabref.json) and put it into

+   * `/Library/Microsoft/Edge/NativeMessagingHosts/org.jabref.jabref.json` to install with admin rights for all users
+   * `~/Library/Application Support/Microsoft Edge {Channel_Name}/NativeMessagingHosts/org.jabref.jabref.json` to install without admin rights for the current user

+        The {Channel_Name} in Microsoft Edge {Channel_Name} must be one of the following values: Canary, Dev, Beta.

+        When using the Stable release/channel, {Channel_Name} is not required.

 ## Usage